I’m a sucker for a fast lens. Whenever that magic f number sinks below 2, I’m a goner.

 To see more photos from this camera, see my Konica Auto S2 gallery.

-I liked the Konica Auto S2.
-But I liked my Yashica Electro 35 and my Minolta Hi-Matic 7 as much; they’re all similarly specified.
-And of course there’s my delightful Yashica Lynx 14e with its outstanding f/1.4 lens.
+I liked the Konica Auto S2 a little better than my Yashica Electro 35 or my Minolta Hi-Matic 7, but not as much as my delightful Yashica Lynx 14e with its outstanding f/1.4 lens.
 In a fast-lens contest, that Yashica wins hands down.
-But any of these cameras is a great choice.
+But either of these cameras is a great choice.